Configuration-dependent precision in magnetometry and thermometry using multi-qubit quantum sensors: Introduction

 Building on these insights—but departing from the single-particle framework—we investigate the structural optimization of quantum sensors for both magnetometry and thermometry.
 Our quantum sensor is composed of four qubits arranged in six distinct connected graph-like configurations, where both the connectivity and arrangement of qubits play crucial yet subtle roles in sensing performance, as they shape the spectral structure of the network Hamiltonian and, in turn, influence the ultimate precision limits.
 The qubits interact via the transverse field Ising model, considering both ferromagnetic and antiferromagnetic couplings, and are coupled to a thermal bath under an external weak and uniform magnetic field, with the equilibrium state described by a Gibbs thermal state of the overall Hamiltonian.
 To quantify precision limits, we employ the quantum Fisher information (QFI), focusing on temperature and magnetic field estimation.
-We also introduce a spectral sensitivity measure, which captures the deformation of the energy spectrum under small perturbations, as a tool to identify configurations with enhanced quantum sensitivity.
+We also introduce a spectral sensitivity measure that captures how the energy spectrum deforms under small perturbations, providing a simple heuristic for identifying configurations with enhanced quantum sensitivity.